Try out the evaluation version of Bash on Ubuntu on Windows

 When I run ls on a file with a Japanese file name, it gets cut off halfway through

-In general, it seems that multi-byte character support is not implemented.
+Generally speaking, it seems that support for multibyte characters is not yet implemented.

 When I type ps, there are almost no processes running

-The Bash environment and the Windows environment seem to be managed completely separately.
+It seems that the Bash environment and the Windows environment are managed completely separately.

 How far can you actually go?